 Reykjanes Peninsula is an often-forgotten place close to Reykjavik, but it’s definitely worth visiting.
-It’s a short distance from the airport, and Reykjanes Peninsula offers a good half-day journey from Reykjavik.
-Reykjanes Peninsula’s breathtaking coastline and geothermal features provide the perfect introduction to Iceland.
+It’s a short distance from the airport, and Reykjanes Peninsula offers an excellent half-day journey from Reykjavik.
+Reykjanes Peninsula’s breathtaking coastline and geothermal features perfectly introduce Iceland.

-The Reykjanes area, located in the northwest of Iceland, is an excellent spot for half-day trips to the north of Reykjavik and provides a genuine Icelandic experience that won’t ever become overbearing.
+The Reykjanes area, located northwest of Iceland, is an excellent spot for half-day trips to the north of Reykjavik and provides a genuine Icelandic experience that won’t ever become overbearing.

 2. Langjokull Glacier

-Langjokull glacial and ice caves are a truly unique experience and are a great addition to a holiday to Iceland.
+Langjokull glacial and ice caves are truly unique experiences and are a great addition to a holiday in Iceland.
 Langjokull Glacier is one of the most popular tourist destinations in Iceland.
-You can explore Langjokull Glacier either on foot or on snowmobiles, and you can even sail through the Hvita Rivers to the cave entrance.
+You can explore Langjokull Glacier on foot or snowmobile and sail through the Hvita Rivers to the cave entrance.

 See Related: How To Book Flights With Longer Layovers

 Vik is the most southern village in Iceland and a lovely place to visit.
-This tiny village has only 318 inhabitants, but it has seen a recent influx of visitors.
+This tiny village has only 318 inhabitants but has seen a recent influx of visitors.
 Vik is located at the base of the Katlis volcano and is under the shadow of the Raldalsjökull Glacier.

 4. Thingvellir National Park

 Thingvellir National Park is a great place to start your day trips from Reykjavik.
-The park is home to some of Iceland’s most stunning landscapes and is also a great place to learn about the country’s history and culture.
-Thingvellir was designated as a national park in 1930, and since then it has been a popular destination for both locals and tourists alike.
+The park is home to some of Iceland’s most stunning landscapes and a great place to learn about the country’s history and culture.
+Thingvellir was designated as a national park in 1930, and since then, it has been a popular destination for locals and tourists.